 Myth: When it comes to sex, women and girls sometimes 'play hard to get' and say 'no' when they really mean 'yes'.

 Fact: Everyone has the legal right to say 'no' to sex and to change their mind about having sex at any point of sexual contact; if the other person doesn't stop, they are committing sexual assault or rape.
 When it comes to sex, we must respect the wishes of our sexual partner and believe what they tell us about what they do and don't want.

 Myth: Alcohol, drugs, stress or depression can turn people into rapists.

 Fact: Drugs and alcohol are never the cause of rape or sexual assault.
-It is the attacker who is committing the crime, not the drugs and/or alcohol.
-Likewise, stress and depression don't turn people into rapists or justify sexual violence.
+It is the attacker who is committing the crime, not the drugs or alcohol.
+Stress and depression don't turn people into rapists or justify sexual violence either.
 There are no excuses.

 Myth: Men of certain races and backgrounds are more likely to commit sexual violence.

 Fact: There is no typical rapist.
 People who commit sexual violence come from every economic, ethnic, racial, age and social group.